When I became a mother, I did so with bang by having twins first, so the expenses were intense immediately.

-Craigslist, Facebook Marketplace, Facebook mom groups and Facebook Buy/Sell groups, yard sales, ebay, Swap.com, consignment sales, Goodwill, Once Upon a Child, and other local thrift stores can be goldmines when it comes to scoring dozens of clothing items for practically nothing, and sometimes even have the items in crisp, like-new conditions.
+Craigslist, Facebook Marketplace, Buy Nothing groups, Facebook mom groups, Facebook Buy/Sell groups, yard sales, ebay, Swap.com, consignment sales, Goodwill, Once Upon a Child, Kid to Kid, and other local thrift stores can be goldmines when it comes to scoring dozens of clothing items for practically nothing, and sometimes even have the items in crisp, like-new conditions.

-I love that you use up what is already out there rather than contribute to more textile waste and overconsumption.
+I love it when you use up what is already out there rather than contribute to more textile waste and overconsumption.

 If you shop clearance racks and use coupons, you can sometimes get brand new clothing items for the exact same price you would for secondhand, but then have brand new clothes.

 That’s why the Garanmials brand from Walmart is a great way to stretch your clothing budget for multiple kids.
 The Garanmials brand outfits children from newborn to 5T sizes in great clothes for so much less.
 They are quality clothes at a great low price.

 We also often pick up cheap kid clothes from Sam’s Club including jackets, coats, and pajamas.